Asparagopsis armata

 Asparagopsis armata is a species of marine red algae, in the family Bonnemaisoniaceae.
 English name(s) include red harpoon weed.
 They are multicellular eukaryotic organisms.
 This species was first described in 1855 by Harvey, an Irish botanist who found the algae on the Western Australian coast.
 A. armata usually develops on infralittoral rocky bottoms around the seawater surface to around 40m of depth.
 Marine algae like A. armata are considered "autogenic ecosystem engineers" as they are at the very bottom of the food chain and control resource availability to other organisms in the ecosystem.

 Population distribution

 A. armata is a species native to southern Australia and New Zealand (Southern hemisphere) and is thought to have slowly spread to the Northern hemisphere through the Mediterranean sea, as it is highly invasive.
 It can now also be found along the British Isles to Senegal as well.
 The first Mediterranean A. armata was reported in Algeria in 1923.
-When first found, it seemed strange to find A. armata in this location due to the high summer seawater surface temperatures along southern Mediterranean coasts.
+When first found, it was considered abnormal to find A. armata in this location due to the high summer seawater surface temperatures along southern Mediterranean coasts.
 However, it was later found that the particular cool water temperatures that stay below 25 °C would allow the species to survive locally during the summer.